vhar-astro/fireball-detector/README.md

-# Night Sky Image Classification
+# Night Sky Image Classification & Object Detection

+This project provides two machine learning capabilities:

+1. **Image Classification**: Classify entire images into categories (fireballs, meteors, no_fireballs, etc.)
+2. **Object Detection**: Detect and localize objects within images using Faster R-CNN with bounding boxes

+## 🆕 Object Detection (NEW!)

+Train a Faster R-CNN model to detect and localize objects in images.
+Perfect for identifying multiple objects in a single image with precise bounding boxes.

+**Quick Start:**
+- See [QUICKSTART_OBJECT_DETECTION.md](QUICKSTART_OBJECT_DETECTION.md) for a 5-minute guide
+- See [OBJECT_DETECTION_README.md](OBJECT_DETECTION_README.md) for complete documentation

+**Features:**
+- Faster R-CNN with ResNet50 backbone
+- Train from scratch on custom datasets
+- YOLO format annotation support (via image-classification app)
+- Comprehensive metrics: mAP, IoU, Precision, Recall
+- Model export to ONNX and TorchScript

+---

+## Image Classification

-This project uses a convolutional neural network (CNN) to classify images of the night sky into four categories: fireballs, meteors, no_fireballs, and trash.
+This project uses a convolutional neural network (CNN) to classify images of the night sky into categories.

 ## Setup